I always felt it was important to be assertive while remaining true to myself.

 Working with my research group is the most rewarding part of my job.

 My research program is based on soil organic matter, which continues to fascinate me.
-A thrust of my work has been to quantify the impact of environmental factors on organic matter accumulation and distribution in soils.
+One focus of my work has been to quantify the impact of environmental factors on organic matter accumulation and distribution in soils.

 Many of my MSc students now work for environmental consulting companies.
 Others are employed as government environmental scientists.
 My PhD students typically stay in academia and have either secured postdoctoral or tenure-track faculty positions.